Using the XP-Pen Tablet in Your Classroom

 • Open your Word document and switch to the Draw tab.

-• Uploaded Image (Thumbnail)Select a pen or highlighter tool and start writing directly on the document using the XP-Pen.
+• Screenshot of the Draw tab in Word.Select a pen or highlighter tool and start writing directly on the document using the XP-Pen.

 2. Microsoft PowerPoint